Forever 21: Licensing disputes

 On 8 January 2015, Canadian media reported on a local, family-owned business in Richmond, British Columbia, Granted Clothing, whose designer noticed that their sweater designs had been stolen and mass-produced for sale on Forever 21's website.
 In April 2015, both parties resolved the matter on "amicable terms", settling out of court.
 On 28 January 2015, the software developers Adobe, Autodesk and Corel filed a joint lawsuit against Forever 21 for allegedly using unlicensed copies of Photoshop, AutoCAD and PaintShop Pro, respectively.
 Asking for a jury trial, Forever 21 denied the allegations, accusing Adobe of bullying over online licensing fees, and asserting an "implied" license, as the software came bundled with other products.
 The case was settled in March 2016.
 In September 2019, American singer Ariana Grande accused and sued Forever 21 for $10 million for copying her style and likeness by dressing up their models the same way in their photo-shoot from her music video of "7 Rings".

 Stores

 The brand operates stores in multiple countries.
 As of May 2022, Forever 21 operated over 600 stores, including, as of July 2022, 407 U.S. stores in 43 states, with the highest densities in California, Texas, Florida, New York, Georgia, New Jersey, Pennsylvania, and Illinois.
 The original store in Los Angeles remained in operation until 2020, bearing the chain's original name.
-Outside of the United States, most of its stores are franchised or, in some markets, operated as joint ventures with a local partners.
+Outside of the United States, most of its stores are franchised or, in some markets, operated as joint ventures with local partners.
 The average store size is 38,000 ft2.